AidanTilgner/AIrtisan-Docs/docs/training-your-bot/understanding-intents.md

 ## How does AIrtisan classify intents?
 Using AIrtisan, you can define a list of intents that your chatbot will be able to recognize.
 For each intent, you can provide a list of example messages that the chatbot will use to learn how to recognize the intent.
 For example, if you wanted to create a chatbot that could recognize the "identify business services" intent, you could provide the following example messages:

-> "What services do you provide."
+- "What services do you provide."
-> "How can you help me."
+- "How can you help me."
-> "What do you do."
+- "What do you do."

 Based on these messages, there may be a few ways that the chatbot should respond.
 For example, the chatbot could respond with:

-> "We provide a range of services, including X, Y, and Z."
+- "We provide a range of services, including X, Y, and Z."
-> "We can help you with X, Y, and Z."
+- "We can help you with X, Y, and Z."
-> "We do X, Y, and Z."
+- "We do X, Y, and Z."

+In order to determine which response to use, the chatbot will use the intent classification model to determine which intent the user's message is most similar to.
+In this case, the user's message is most similar to the "identify business services" intent, so the chatbot will respond with one of the responses listed.

+Now, to put your new knowledge of intents to use, continue onto the next section where you'll learn about training your chatbot.